OpenNebula/docs/source/intro_release_notes/release_notes_enterprise/resolved_issues_601.rst

 The following new features has been backported to 6.0.1:

 - `Add remotes connections to VMs with external IP <https://github.com/OpenNebula/one/issues/5335>`__.
+- `Add button to take screenshots from Guacamole Sunstone <https://github.com/OpenNebula/one/issues/5342>`__.

 The following issues has been solved in 6.0.1: